 Somerset anticipation was blunted for a while by a stand of 36 between Wessels and D’Oliveira.
 It was driven by Wessels’ runs and by D’Oliveira’s defiance of what had developed into a Somerset onslaught.
 Brooks suffered heavily in one over which conceded 16 runs, including a no ball, and in which Wessels found the boundary three times.
 But Overton was moving the ball away from the bat and beating it again after a morning in which few balls, from any bowler, had discomfited the batsmen.
 The three wickets since the rain break, and the threat which Overton was posing kept Somerset hopes pumping.

 Then Overton struck.
 D’Oliveira inched forward in defence to a full ball which was homing in on off stump.
-It struck the pad; the appeal was instantaneous and the raising of the umpire’s finger immediate.
+It struck the pad, the appeal was instantaneous and the raising of the umpire’s finger immediate.
 Worcestershire were 164 for 5.
-D’Oliveira had batted half an hour for six runs.
+D’Oliveira had batted half an hour for eight runs.
 At 181 Wessels followed.
 He pulled Overton square but only as far as Byrom at square leg, at least as far as could be determined from the direction in which the players around the bat looked, for Byrom stood beyond the range of the camera.
 That was relief indeed.
-I remember, in the Royal London One-Day Cup in 2019, when Wessels was out, a Worcestershire supporter saying to me, “That is the match in one ball.”
+I remembered, in the Royal London One-Day Cup in 2019, when Wessels was out, a Worcestershire supporter saying to me, “That is the match in one ball.”
 That would have been an overstatement here, but Wessels’ wicket opened up the Worcestershire lower order.

-The lower order did not long survive what is becoming a typically irresistible Somerset bowling performance, and the cheers must have sounded out far and wide among the far-flung Somerset digital crowd.
-Barnard tried to pull Davey and chopped the ball onto his stumps, one of several batsmen out in this way in this match, a cause of dismissal which might engender some doubt in batsmen’s minds about the bounce in the wicket.
-Cox, playing defensively to Overton edged a ball, in which Overton generated some lift, to Abell at third slip.
+The lower order did not long survive what was becoming a typically irresistible Somerset bowling performance, and the cheers must have sounded out far and wide among the far-flung Somerset digital crowd.
+Barnard tried to pull Davey and chopped the ball onto his stumps, one of several batsmen out in this way in this match, a cause of dismissal which might have engendered some doubt in batsmen’s minds about the bounce in the wicket.
+Cox, playing defensively to Overton, edged a ball, in which Overton generated some lift, to Abell at third slip.
 Leach edged Davey low to his Somerset namesake at first slip.
 Somerset’s Leach took the catch at ankle height as the unfamiliar Somerset slip cordon completed its contribution.
 Finally, Tongue was bowled by a ball from Davey which swung in late to hit his off stump.

 Worcestershire had just reached 200, the first team to do so against the Somerset attack in this competition in either a first or a second innings.
 It was also the first batting bonus point the Somerset attack had conceded.
 That is an astonishing performance on pitches on which Somerset’s batsmen have taken eight batting points, reinforced by the fact that in their other four matches Worcestershire had taken 13 batting points.
 Not for the first time this season the Somerset bowlers had turned a match on its head.
-Worcestershire had sunk from 128 for 1, and the prospect of a match-winning lead, to 200 all out and a deficit of 51 runs.
+Worcestershire had sunk from 123 for 1, and the prospect of a match-winning lead, to 200 all out and a deficit of 51 runs.
 Cricket is a wonderful game.
-At least, it is if you are a Somerset supporter at the moment.
+At least, it is if you support Somerset at the moment.

 In reply, Somerset faced a difficult three-quarters of an hour under cloudy skies and fading light, there being no floodlights at Worcester to ward off the gloaming.
 Green was bowled by a ball from Leach which cut in hard off the pitch, but Lammonby impressed with a gritty defensive innings.
 Before the light finally faded Abell clipped Leach neatly to the square boundary.
 As the players left the field with Somerset on 16 for 1 the incoming text summed up the position, “I’ll settle for bad light now.
 Couldn’t afford to lose Abell tonight.”
 Indeed.